siderolabs/talos/website/content/v1.7/talos-guides/install/cloud-platforms/akamai.md

 ### Create the Machine Configuration Files

-Using the IP address (or DNS name, if you have created one) of the loadbalancer, generate the base configuration files for the Talos machines.
+Using the IP address (or DNS name, if you have created one) of the load balancer, generate the base configuration files for the Talos machines.
 Also note that the load balancer forwards port 443 to port 6443 on the associated nodes, so we should use 443 as the port in the config definition:

 ```bash